soupjake/RosterWebApp/README.md

 # RosterWebApp

-Open source rostering web application which allows the rostering of employees/teams to sessions with appointed and overtime hours.
+Open source rostering web application which allows the rostering of employees/teams to work sessions with appointed and overtime hours.
 Includes standard CRUD operations, viewing of rostered hours, where an employee/team are between two given dates, assigning absences and other features.
 Feel free to use and adapt for your own uses or even take/ask how I did any features you like the look of.

 ## Getting Started